String of Pearls

 About String of Pearls

-String of pearls is one of the most distinctive succulents, with trailing stems covered in spherical, pea-like leaves.
+Native to the dry regions of Southwest Africa, string of pearls is one of the most distinctive succulents, with trailing stems covered in spherical, pea-like leaves.
 These "pearls" are actually modified leaves that store water.
 When happy, strands can reach several feet and produce small white flowers.

-Light
+Medium-High Light

 Bright indirect light with some direct morning sun.
 Needs more light than many think—insufficient light causes sparse growth and smaller pearls.